The Program

 - participant 2

-In these sessions Geeta and I decided there wasn't value in user testing the current app as we were going to spend this effort validating the new designs I was working on.
+As a result of these sessions the Technical Product Manager (TPM) and I decided there wasn't value in user testing the current legacy app as we were going to spend the effort on validating the new designs I was working on.

 User Flow Mapping